mapbender/mapbender-documentation/en/functions/editing/sketch.rst

 YAML-Definition:
 ----------------

-This code can be used to implement the element in a yaml-application.
+This template can be used to insert the element into a YAML application.

 .. code-block:: yaml